, ,

 By Monday afternoon — one day after Biden left the race — Democratic Party of Wisconsin Chair Ben Wikler said 89 of Wisconsin’s 95 Democratic delegates had pledged to support Harris.
 Nationally, an Associated Press survey found Harris has already secured enough delegates to become the nominee.

-Wikler was among several Wisconsin Democrats who spoke to the fired up crowd in West Allis before Harris took the stage, and the crowd cheered loudly when he told them about her delegate count.
+Wikler was among several Wisconsin Democrats who spoke in West Allis before Harris took the stage, and the crowd cheered loudly when he told them about her delegate count.
 Other Democrats who spoke included U.S. Sen. Tammy Baldwin, Gov. Tony Evers, Attorney General Josh Kaul, Secretary of State Sarah Godlewski, State Superintendent of Public Instruction Jill Underly and Milwaukee County Executive David Crowley.

 They referred extensively to Project 2025, a conservative policy agenda that would expand the powers of the federal government.
 The Biden campaign sought to tie Trump closely to the think tank-authored platform, and speakers at Tuesday’s rally gave every indication that messaging would continue under the Harris campaign.